douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * oktobro - October
 * okulo - eye
 * okupi - to occupy
-* okupiĝi - to occupy oneself, to be engaged in
+* okupiĝi - to engage in, to keep busy
 * ol - than
 * oleo - oil
 * olivo - olive